It was a casual affair that lasted only a day when it was first launched In 1980 by a group of Chicago restaurateurs.

 Today, Taste of Chicago has become the nation's largest outdoor food festival drawing almost 4 million people each year.

-Taste of Chicago (locally known simply as "The Taste") celebrates its 38th anniversary in 2017 as the city once again gears up to welcome visitors from metro Chicago, around the U.S., and worldwide.
+Taste of Chicago (locally known simply as "The Taste") celebrates its landmark 40th anniversary -- from July 10 to July 14, 2019 -- as the city gears up to welcome visitors from metro Chicago, around the U.S., and worldwide.

 Sights, Smells and Sounds

 Chicago-style pizza and hot dogs as well

 polish sausage and dozens of other ethnic specialties are the star of the show as over 70 restaurants from around Chicagoland offer up more than 300 of their menu's best dishes to an appreciative audience.

 Admission is free to Taste of Chicago, although "Taste Tickets"

 must be bought to purchase food and drinks during the 10-day bash (cash is not accepted.)

 Other events during the annual summer festival include